The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 35.4%, 260 basis points worse than the prior-year quarter.
-Operating margin was 23.2%, 300 basis points worse than the prior-year quarter.
-Net margin was 13.7%, 10 basis points better than the prior-year quarter.
+For the quarter, gross margin was 37.9%, 250 basis points better than the prior-year quarter.
+Operating margin was 26.1%, 290 basis points better than the prior-year quarter.
+Net margin was 13.7%, much about the same as the prior-year quarter.
+(Margins calculated in GAAP terms.)

 - Add Shaw Communications to My Watchlist.